 Campylobacter infections are generally mild but can be fatal among very young children, elderly, and immunosuppressed individuals.
 The bacteria normally inhabit the intestinal tract of warm-blooded animals such as poultry and cattle and are frequently detected in foods derived from these animals.
 Campylobacter species can be killed by heat and thoroughly cooking food.

 Campylobacter are mainly spiral-shaped, “S”-shaped, or curved, rod-shaped bacteria.
 Currently, there are 17 species and 6 subspecies assigned to the genus Campylobacter, of which the most frequently reported in human diseases are C. jejuni (subspecies jejuni) and C. coli.
 Other species such as C. lari and C. upsaliensis have also been isolated from patients with diarrheal disease, but are reported less frequently.

 C. jejuni is most often found in raw (unpasteurized) milk and raw milk products, raw or undercooked meat and poultry, and raw shellfish.
-Organisms are destroyed at temperatures over 165 degree Fahrenheit (74 degree Celsius).
+Organisms are destroyed at temperatures over 165 degrees Fahrenheit (74 degrees Celsius).

-To avoid campylobacteriosis (and many iother foodborn infections), pregnant women are advised to:
+To avoid campylobacteriosis (and many other foodborne infections), pregnant women are advised to:

 - consume only pasteurized milk and milk products

 - to thoroughly cook meat, poultry, and shellfish.